scionsamurai/jimscode.github.io/src/posts/sveltekit-cloudflare-backups/sveltekit-cloudflare-backups.md

      -H "Authorization: Bearer $TOKEN" \
      -d '{"action": "backup"}'
 ```

+This command:
+1. Generates a new TOTP token
+2. Sends a POST request to our backup endpoint
+3. Includes the token in the Authorization header

 To utilize this curl command we will need to ensure we have the script below setup, and we will need to export our  TOTP_SECRET that we generated earlier so that this script has access to it.